This story first appeared on LivingBiggerWithColostomy.com.

 Let’s try to imagine 1938… and then imagine living with an ostomy in 1938.
 This was before the internet, before cellphones, before microwaves, before TV, before plastics.
 The stock market had crashed in 1929, followed by a decade named The Great Depression.
 It was a challenging time to live.
 In parallel, there was a decade of drought and crop-failure in the entire Midwest of North America, appropriately named the “Dirty 30s.”
 This was before the 2nd World War.
 This era was also before flanges and pouches or any other ostomy gear was invented.
 Ostomy patients were sent home after surgery with no collection device.
 No collection device!?!

-How did Mabel live with an ostomy, without ostomy equipment?
+How did Mabel live with an ostomy without ostomy equipment?

-Mabel considered a glass container which would be easier to clean than the tin-can, but adding a leather collar and attaching a belt would be difficult and the risk of glass breakage would be a big concern.
-The tin-can with leather-collar strapped around her waist was her best (and only) ostomy equipment.
+Mabel considered a glass container which would be easier to clean than the tin can, but adding a leather collar and attaching a belt would be difficult and the risk of glass breakage would be a big concern.
+The tin can with leather-collar strapped around her waist was her best (and only) ostomy equipment.
 The 4-inch circle around her stoma was constantly covered with stool, and I expect she had many rashes, breakdowns, infections, and damage to her skin.
 The salves used for harness-burns on horses would've been Mabel’s only relief from these skin problems.

 There was no “support group” for Mabel.
 She never talked about her ostomy.
-My father, who lived at home for the first six years of Mabel’s surgery was never told about her ostomy and he never saw anything that would indicate she had an ostomy.
+My father, who lived at home for the first six years of Mabel’s surgery, was never told about her ostomy and he never saw anything that would indicate she had an ostomy.
 He never saw a bulge on her dress.
 While her husband designed and built her ostomy-gear, that would be the last time he participated and the last time they would talk about it.
 It just wasn’t ever discussed.
-For 15 years, Mabel lived silently with the inconveniences of an ostomy without proper medical supplies and with no-one to talk to who could relate.
+For 15 years, Mabel lived silently with the inconveniences of an ostomy, without proper medical supplies and with nobody to talk to who could relate.

 My grandma Mabel was one tough lady.
 She was the sole steward of a 1-acre vegetable garden.
 She dug the entire garden with a shovel, planted seeds and hoed weeds.
 In the fall, she dug out the potatoes and carrots, harvested and preserved corn and peas and beans for each cold winter ahead.
 For 15 years, from ages 52 to 67, she worked that garden with an ostomy.
 Mabel was British, Victorian, stoic, and content... and she never complained.
-She was so thankful that her ostomy gifted her 15 years of good living.
+She was so thankful that her ostomy gifted her 15 more years of good living.

 There have been days that I've complained about my colostomy.
-With the imagination to re-live Mabel’s ostomy experience, I will not complain again.
+With the imagination to relive Mabel’s ostomy experience, I will not complain again.
 Ever.

-1886 - Born in England
+1886 - born in England

-1904 - Age 18, Married Walter
+1904 - Age 18, married Walter

-1912 - Age 26, Emigrated to Canada
+1912 - Age 26, emigrated to Canada

-1938 - Age 52, Ostomy Surgery
+1938 - Age 52, ostomy surgery

-1953 - Age 67, Died
+1953 - Age 67, died

 BUT, there was an index card with handwritten notes saying, "Mabel was diagnosed with acute ulcerative colitis and hospitalized from December 18 through to February 13."
-There was no written record of her type of ostomy.
-I have so many more questions, but the answers may now be lost in history.
+There was no written record of her type of ostomy, now the answers may be lost in history.